usnistgov/FIPS201/_FIPS201/authentication.md

 The PIV Card can be used to authenticate the cardholder in support of decisions concerning access to logical information resources.
-For example, a cardholder may log in to their department or agency network using the PIV Card; the identity established through this authentication process can be used for determining access to file systems, databases, and other services available on the network.
+For example, a cardholder may log in to their department or agency network using the PIV Card; the identity established through this authentication process can be used for determining access to information systems and applications available on the network.

 Selection of required AAL SHALL be made using the risk management process specified in [[SP 800-63]](../_Appendix/references.md#ref-SP-800-63).